Yomnaali22/portfolio/README.md

 * **React:** A JavaScript library for building user interfaces.
 * **TypeScript:** A typed superset of JavaScript that enhances code maintainability and scalability.
 * **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
+* **react-intersection-observer:** A library for detecting when elements enter the viewport.
 * **Other relevant technologies:** (List any other technologies used, e.g., specific libraries, APIs, databases, etc.)

 ## Project Features